kishanterry/kasadaka-php/README.md

 - `cd kasadaka-php`
 - `composer install` to install all the various dependencies of the application.
 - Edit the Nginx configuration files to appropriately setup DNS names.
 [Documentation here](http://nginx.org/en/docs/beginners_guide.html).

+## Weather API
+The Weather API used for this project is [OpenWeatherMap](https://openweathermap.org/forecast5).
+The API key used for fetching data is private so this repository doesn't have valid keys.
+Its used in the [demo server](http://ict4d.gotamey.com).
+Please visit [OpenWeatherMap API Page](https://openweathermap.org/api) to register and get a valid API KEY.

+The code that fetches weather data can be found [here](https://github.com/kishanterry/kasadaka-php/blob/master/app/Http/Controllers/Vxml/ForecastController.php#L25) and [here](https://github.com/kishanterry/kasadaka-php/blob/master/app/Http/Controllers/ICT4D/ForecastController.php#L32).

 ## Demo
 This particular application is already hosted at [http://ict4d.gotamey.com](http://ict4d.gotamey.com) - Web UI and [http://ict4d.gotamey.com/vxml](http://ict4d.gotamey.com/vxml) VoiceXML implementation.